pandemicsyn/stalker/INSTALL.md

     go get github.com/tools/godep

+### Create RethinkDB Database Tables

+Before stalkerd can run, some tables must be created in RethinkDB.
+First install the rethinkdb python module then run ```dbsetup.py```

+	$ pip install rethinkdb
+	$ cd go/packaging/root/usr/share/stalker
+	$ ./dbsetup.py

+If you have already set an RethinkDB Authentication Key, you can enter the auth_key by using the ```--auth-key``` command line option

+	$ ./dbsetup.py --auth-key
+	Enter auth_key (CTRL-D to abort) >

-### RethinkDB Password setup
+### Set RethinkDB Authentication Key

-You should restrict rethinkdb access by setting a password.
+You should restrict rethinkdb access by setting an auth_key.
 See http://rethinkdb.com/docs/security/ for more info.
-To setup a password via the command line make sure you have the rethinkdb python package installed then run:
+To setup a password via the command line make sure you have the rethinkdb python package installed then
+run:

     import rethinkdb as r
     r.connect('localhost',28105).repl()